ekaynar/Bigdata-deployment/README.md

 ----------------------------------------------------------------------------

-# BigTop OpenStack VM Provisioner
+# BigTop Bare-metal Provisioner

 ## Overview

 This vagrant recipe is based on the vagrant recipe from `vagrant-puppet-vm` with added feature of vagrant-openstack-provider plugin.
-The plugin allows us to deploy a Hadoop cluster on an actual virtual environment as if we are deploying on local vagrant vms.
-It will spin up and provision the vm(s) for us.
+The plugin allows us to deploy a Hadoop cluster on an actual baremetal.

-The Vagrantfile creates a BigTop virtual Hadoop cluster on OpenStack by using BigTop puppet recipes and pulling from existing bigtop repositories
+The Vagrantfile creates a BigTop Bare-metal Big-Data cluster by using BigTop puppet recipes and pulling from existing bigtop repositories.
+Big-Data enviroment may include Hadoop, Hive, Mahout..etc.

 When the configuration is correctly set up in vagrantconfig.yaml, we should be able to deploy a cluster with on single command `vagrant up`

-This can be use:

-* to deploy BigTop Hadoop cluster(s) on an OpenStack cloud environment
-* to run BigTop smoke tests on the cluster

-## Usage
+## Set up the enviroment

 1) Install [vagrant-hostmanager plugin](https://github.com/smdahlen/vagrant-hostmanager) to better manage `/etc/hosts`